 - Following a set routine each day

-INFJ personality types tend to be drained by...
+INFJ personality types tend to be stressed and drained by...

 - Tensions caused by external conflict